JarwienNL/xboxapi/README.md

    ```

 6. **Cover art not working**:
-   - Verify Giant Bomb API key is valid and saved
+   - Verify IGDB API key is valid and saved
    - Check that "Enable Cover Art" is turned on
    - Some games may not have cover art available